Creating Scriptless Functional Tests

 - Location:

-You can choose a specific public Cloud or private location to run the test.
+You can choose a specific public cloud or private location to run the test.
 For more information, see Cloud vs Private Location and Get the Location Name. - Browser:

 How to Create Objects